Anna Menon: Personal life

+Anna Menon and her husband, Anil at the Cosmonaut Hotel in Baikonur, Kazakhstan for his Soyuz MS-29 preflight preparations.

-Anna married Anil Menon, who is a NASA astronaut and a former SpaceX employee, on October 15, 2016, in a ceremony in Houston.
+Anna married Anil Menon, who is a NASA astronaut and former SpaceX medical director, on October 15, 2016, in a ceremony in Houston.
 They have two children together.
 Both she and her husband appeared in the final episode of the five-episode television documentary entitled Countdown: Inspiration4 Mission to Space, released on Netflix in September 2021.
-In June of 2024, Anna published a book "Kisses from Space", which is a children's book that is described as being "the story of a mama dragon coming home from an out-of-this-world adventure and, snuggling her baby dragons close, she tells them of her journey and how she thought of them the entire time."
+In June of 2024, Anna published Kisses from Space, a children's book that is described as being "the story of a mama dragon coming home from an out-of-this-world adventure and, snuggling her baby dragons close, she tells them of her journey and how she thought of them the entire time."
 She planned to read the book to her kids while on the spacecraft to remind them that she is always thinking of them.
 SpaceX shared that a video of her reading the book will be shown to her children live.